privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// A BuyerInput includes data that a Buyer (DSP) requires to generate bids.
+// A BuyerInput includes data that a buyer (DSP) requires to generate bids.
 message BuyerInput {
-  // CustomAudience (InterestGroup) includes the endpoint from where
+  // CustomAudience (a.k.a InterestGroup) includes the endpoint from where
   // AdTech's proprietary code for bidding will be fetched and the set of ads
   // corresponding to this audience.
 Each Custom Audience has a name that is
-  // unique for a Buyer.
+  // unique for a buyer.
   message CustomAudience {
-    // Name or tag of Custom Audience / Interest Group.
+    // Name or tag of Custom Audience (a.k.a Interest Group).
     string name = 1;

-    // Url for fetching DSP bidding code.
+    // Url for fetching buyer bidding code.
     string bidding_logic_url = 2;

     // Optional.
-The bidder (Buyer) may provide computationally-expensive
+The buyer may provide computationally-expensive
     // subroutines in WebAssembly (WASM) that can be fetched using this url.
     string bidding_wasm_helper_url = 3;

-    // Ad creatives belonging to this CustomAudience / InterestGroup.
+    // Ad creatives belonging to this CustomAudience (a.k.a InterestGroup).
     repeated string ad_render_urls = 4;

-    // Optional.This field may be populated for Browser but not required for
+    // Optional.
+This field may be populated for browser but not required for
     // Android at this point.
     //
     // This field contains the various ad components (or "products")